Vedat Marathe Veer Daudle Saat

-Vedat Marathe Veer Daudle Saat is an unfinished Indian Marathi-language period drama film directed by Mahesh Manjrekar and produced by Vaseem Qureshi under the banner of Qureshi Productions.
-The film stars Pravin Tarde, Hardeek Joshi, Vishal Nikam, Jay Dudhane, Utkarsha Shinde and Virat Madke as the seven great Maratha warriors who playing important role to achieve the dream of Swaraj, while Hindi film actor Akshay Kumar in a extended cameo role who marks his Marathi film debut as Chhatrapati Shivaji Maharaj.
+Vedat Marathe Veer Daudle Saat is an unreleased Indian Marathi-language period drama film directed by Mahesh Manjrekar and produced by Vaseem Qureshi under the banner of Qureshi Productions.
+The film stars Pravin Tarde, Hardeek Joshi, Vishal Nikam, Jay Dudhane, Utkarsha Shinde and Virat Madke as the seven great Maratha warriors who playing important role to achieve the dream of Hindavi Swarajya, while Hindi film actor Akshay Kumar in an extended cameo role who marks his Marathi film debut as Chhatrapati Shivaji Maharaj.

 Manjrekar developed the story over seven years ago.
 The official announcement for the film came in November 2022, followed by principal photography starting in December 2022, helmed by cinematographer Karan B. Rawat who previously collaborated in Panghrun with Manjrekar.
 The filming took place in Mumbai, Panhala, and Kolhapur.
 The music score will be provided by Hitesh Modak.
 Initially slated for a Diwali 2023 release, the film was delayed due to production issues.
 Half of production is completed in June 2024, but filming was ultimately postponed due to financial problems over the higher budget.

 The film was initially supposed to be released on Diwali but it was changed to avoid clashing with Tiger 3.